The-Final-Nights/The-Final-Nights-Rebase/.github/CONTRIBUTING.md

 Issue Managers help out the project by labelling bug reports and PRs and closing bug reports which are duplicates or are no longer applicable.

-### Lore Team

-The folks that make sure everything regarding code and lore matches the tabletop (and when it doesn't, that the homebrew we cook up isn't too crazy)

-You should always run your ideas past them before starting any work.
-They love to chat, so reach out in one of the public channels! :)

 <details>
 <summary>What You Can and Can't Do as an Issue Manager</summary>